Credits

 # My Credits

-You can earn credits by hosting a RIPE Atlas probe, being a RIPE Atlas sponsor, being a RIPE NCC member (opens new window) , or through a transfer.
+You can earn credits by hosting a RIPE Atlas probe, being a RIPE Atlas sponsor, being a RIPE NCC member (there is a dashboard card called "Monthly Free Credits" where you can claim these), or through a transfer.
 You can spend your credits by scheduling user-defined measurements, or via a transfer.

 # Earning credits as a probe host